norahuntington/CA-energy-demand/README.md

 - Add weather data as another feature.
 - Combining models to make predictions since different models seem to do better for different time periods.
 - Try more LSTM variations.
 Try adding another layer.
-- Make interaction dummies for month and hour
+- Make interaction dummies for month and hour.

 ## Tools Used